 12. Arrange For Child Care

 If your spouse cared for your young children while you worked or if you need part-time care so you can begin settling your affairs, you may have to find reliable child care now.
-If you don't know where to start, look in your local yellow pages under child care or under social services.
+If you don’t know where to start, ask your support system.
+They likely have recommendations for child care or can reach out to others for leads.
 Most areas have information and referral centers that can give you information at little or no cost.
 They will evaluate your needs and refer you to day-care centers or family day-care homes that can care for your children.
 They don't make recommendations but will give you advice on state licensing regulations and choosing quality day care.
 An organization called Child Care Aware at (800) 424-2246 can help you locate the child-care resource and referral agency in your area.

 You may be tempted to move from the home you shared with your spouse.
 The home may be too large for you now, too expensive, or too filled with memories.
-However, you'll be wise to wait until you can make a rational decision rather than one based on emotional considerations.
+However, you'll be wise to wait until you have more time to consider all of the consequences of moving and potentially selling real estate.

 14. Buying Things